Acknowledging Messages Received by Clients

 Negative Acknowledgments for Specific Messages

-- It is possible that Nacks sent by consumer applications to be lost during transit (for example due to unexpected networking issues).
-Consider this as part of your application development for processing messages.
+- NACKs can be lost during transit (for example due to unexpected networking issues).
+Consider this fact as part of the logic for handling messages when you develop your application.

 InvalidOperationException